-Life Skills programs include job readiness, parenting, art therapy, music therapy and the Bert Nash Life Skills program.
+Life Skills programs Domestic Violence Awareness, Alcoholics Anonymous, Narcotics Anonymous, Art Therapy, Music Therapy, and Yoga.
 Most of these classes are taught by community volunteers.
 They not only help inmates learn skills that can lead to success outside of the DCCF, but they provide inmates with an opportunity to get away from the feel of a jail environment and participate in pro-social activity.